|

 POP3/SMTP accounts setup, you can quickly select the "From" address you want to use

-which will then, automatically take the signature you've assigned to that account.
+account.
 The email you send this way will show the appropriate address in the

 "From" and "Return-Path" headers and won't have any of your other email